RunningSocial/RunningSocial/Readme.md

   Running Social

 ## Project Description
-  Mobile app will allow users to store a location on a map with details regarding a group run that anyone is free to join.
-Users can view a map that has all upcoming runs on the map.
-Events will clear after start time has passed.
+  Running Social is a mobile app that will allow registered users to create and publish planned runs, storing and displaying locations and start times so that others can join in on the event.
+Run organizers can publish their events for all to see, and other users can use run lists and map info to decide which runs to join.

 ## Who uses it?
-  Runners who want to run with other runners
+  Runners who want to run with other runners, runners who are seeking group runs or training partners

 ## What outputs do they need?
 Marker on map with information: